10tor/Play-store-for-MicroG/README.md

 # Installation
 - Use Magisk/KernelSU for installation
 - Install MicroG Only The From Official [GitHub](https://github.com/microg/GmsCore/releases)/[WebSite](https://microg.org/download.html)
-- **If you can't Find the Play store application after installing and Rebooting the device Install the provided Apk with the Release**
+- **If you can't Find the Play store application after installing and Rebooting the device Install the provided Apk with the Release**(This Happening because of We are replacing a System Application (MicroG Companions).
+# Advantage!!
+- The Play Store will update it's self if Google release New Updates.
 # Caution‼️
 - **Do payments at your own risk (I'm not responsible for any fund loss)**
 # Contact Me